It?s the start of a new year, and with it the usual onslaught of New Year?s Resolutions; lose weight, save money, improve this-and-that, etc.

 Make More Money

-Who doesn’t want their business to be profitable, and then some?
-When it comes to making money you can do two things:
+Who doesn?t want their business to be profitable, and then some?!
+When it comes to making money, there are two key foundations:

 - Increase revenue